aspen/gmail-englishmajor/README.md

 # gmail-englishmajor
-Take the time to read an email when someone takes the time to write one.
+Take the time to read an email only when someone takes the time to write one.

 Goals:
 Poor spelling?
 Incorrect capitalization?
 Grammar that makes a monkey hammering away at a typewriter look smarter?